1979 Philadelphia Phillies season

-The 1979 Philadelphia Phillies season was a season in American baseball.
-The team finished fourth in the National League East, 14 games behind the first-place Pittsburgh Pirates.
+The 1979 Philadelphia Phillies season was the 97th season in the history of the franchise, and the 9th season for the Philadelphia Phillies at Veterans Stadium.
+The team finished fourth in the National League East, 14 games behind the first-place and eventual World Series champion Pittsburgh Pirates.

 Offseason

 Prior to the 1979 season, Pete Rose signed a four-year, $3.2-million contract with the Philadelphia Phillies, temporarily making him the highest-paid athlete in team sports.
 The Phillies were in the middle of the greatest era in the history of the franchise when Rose came on board.
 They had won the National League East three years running (1976–78) two of which were won with 101 win seasons.

 The Phillies entered the 1979 season with one of the strongest lineups in the league with the addition of Rose but with numerous injuries on the pitching staff.
 AP sports writer Hal Bock picked the Phils to finish second behind the Pirates as the Phillies would enter the season with pitchers Larry Christenson, prospect Jim Wright, and Dick Ruthven all injured.